 The Life of the Mind and the Love of Man

-Bethlehem College & Seminary Orientation
+Bethlehem College and Seminary Orientation

-Bethlehem College & Seminary exists to spread a passion for the supremacy of God in all things, for the joy of all peoples, and we do that by trying to model and instill habits of mind and heart, which see what is really there in the world and in the word, and understand what they see, and evaluate fairly what they understand, and feel intensely — either negatively or positively — what they have evaluated, and then apply to all of life that wisdom, and then express it with effectiveness.
+Bethlehem College and Seminary exists to spread a passion for the supremacy of God in all things, for the joy of all peoples, and we do that by trying to model and instill habits of mind and heart, which see what is really there in the world and in the word, and understand what they see, and evaluate fairly what they understand, and feel intensely — either negatively or positively — what they have evaluated, and then apply to all of life that wisdom, and then express it with effectiveness.

 Which implies that when you put the mission together with that strategy, we are a radically God-centered institution.
 We exist to spread a passion for the supremacy of God, and we are relentlessly love-oriented — meaning if we don’t do this for the joy of all peoples and if we don’t see and understand and evaluate and feel and apply and express effectively for the good of others, we fail.